rooseve/msg-rpc/README.md

 	//Create a rpcServer
 	var rpcSvr = new RpcSvrCls({
-		//the read message sending function
+		//the real message sending function
 		sendMessage : function(msg, socketId, cb) {

 			//socketId should be a string, which is passed in by the message function(below)